tonytw1/squirrel-detector/README.md

 Now we'd like to be notified when a squirrel is outside the window, so we built a Raspberry Pi webcam and trained a TensorFlow model to recognise squirrels.

+I learnt how to retrain an existing TensorFlow object detection model to recognise the animals visiting the garden and how to use that model from by our code.

 ## Hardware